OliverGrainge/Generative_AI_on_arm/README.md

 ## Course Structure

-This course consists of three hands-on labs and four theoretical lectures.
+This course consists of three hands-on labs and four lectures.

 ### Hands-On Labs
 - **Lab 1**: Optimizing generative AI on mobile devices, such as the Raspberry Pi 5.